buszi/Boomerang/README.md

 ## Overview

 Boomerang provides a clean and efficient way to pass data between screens in Jetpack Compose and AndroidX Fragment navigation without tight coupling between components.
-It solves the common problem of returning results from one screen to another, similar to the old `setFragmentResultListener` pattern but designed specifically for modern navigation patterns.
+It solves the common problem of returning results from one screen to another, similar to the `setFragmentResultListener` pattern but designed to be lightweight and flexible.

 The library consists of three main modules:
 - **Core**: Contains the fundamental concepts and interfaces